 Language

 Participants must understand and speak English or Polish.
-If you doubt your capability to communicate in English or Polish, please ask your home office for more information.
 Refugees speak Ukrainian and Russian is also helpful, English is not very common.
 Without any knowledge of Slavic languages, you will be able to serve refugees mainly in practical ways.

 Visa